Emily Dudak Leiter

-Emily serves on the Board of the Children and the Law Section of the State Bar of Wisconsin, an elected position, where she applies her experience with immigrant children and LGBTQ families to assist with state legislation.
-Currently, she is working on a parentage bill for assisted reproduction and several adoption reform bills.
+For several years, Emily served on the Board of the Children and the Law Section of the State Bar of Wisconsin, an elected position, where she applied her experience with immigrant children and LGBTQ+ families to assist with state legislation.
+She continues to help with state legislation: currently, she is working on a parentage bill for assisted reproduction and LGBTQ+ families and several adoption reform bills.

-Emily likes to write and has written articles for the Wisconsin Lawyer, and she co-authored the LGBTQ family formation and protection chapter of the Wisconsin State Bar book entitled “Advising the Evolving Family.”
-She is also the author of updates to the State Bar book entitled “Voluntary Termination of Parental Rights and Adoption.”
+Emily likes to write and has written articles for the Wisconsin Lawyer, and she co-authored the LGBTQ+ family formation and protection chapter of the Wisconsin State Bar book entitled “Advising the Evolving Family.”
+She is also the author of the intercountry surrogacy section of “International Adoption and Other Immigration Options for Children” published by the AILA (the American Immigration Lawyers Association), and she is the author of updates to the State Bar book entitled “Voluntary Termination of Parental Rights and Adoption.”

 Emily enjoys spending time with her husband, Paul, and their dog, Rosebud.
-She loves Yoga, bike riding, long-boarding, stand-up paddle boarding, long walks and hikes, and reading.
-Emily is a Registered Yoga Instructor with Yoga Alliance and teaches privately for lawyers and businesses, including the regular yoga class for The Law Center employees.
+She loves Yoga, bike riding, hiking, stand-up paddle boarding, reading, and playing video games.
+Emily is a Registered Yoga Instructor with Yoga Alliance and has taught privately for lawyers and businesses, including the weekly yoga class for The Law Center employees.